-• If a student needs a device, one will be provided with a non-refundable deposit of \$75 for insurance.
+- If a student needs a device, one will be provided with a non-refundable deposit of \$75. - Parents should support the student taking ownership to the extent possible.

-- Parents should support the student taking ownership to the extent possible. - Parents should not be on the screen and should not participate in the class at any time. - Teacher's teaching may not be recorded or shared with anyone other than the student.

-• Body language, humor, and stories may come across differently at home than they do in a classroom full of students.
+- Parents should not be on the screen and should not participate in the class at any time. - Teacher's teaching may not be recorded or shared with anyone. - Body language, humor, and stories may come across differently at home than they do in a classroom full of students.
 All should be mindful of this and practice good manners.